 Good Friends, Good Food

 The day went by without any other traumatic events.
-Wes mostly kept to himself in his office until the phone orders got crazy the rest of the day.
+Wes mostly kept to himself in his office until the phone orders got crazy for the rest of the day.
 By the evening closing, he waved the remaining employees off as he locked the front door behind them.
-He wheeled through the place, just to make sure everything was cleaned up and locked down, before he went back to his office to grab his keys.
+He wheeled through the place, just to make sure everything was cleaned up and locked down before he went back to his office to grab his keys.

 As he reached for his lanyard, he paused.
 He was dreading going back up to the apartment.
 He knew he shouldn’t have yelled, but the idea of having to look at the hurt expression he envisioned in his mind almost made him wheel over to the couch in his office to sleep.